 Specific Program Requirements:

 - Students will be required to purchase and wear uniforms while attending class for both day and evening courses.
-First year students will wear blue shirts (captain shirt for Career Pilot students and polo or button down shirt for management students) and navy blue pants.
-Second year students will wear white shirts (captain shirt for Career Pilot students and polo or button down shirt for management students) and navy blue pants.
-Both management and Career Pilot uniforms also include a black leather belt and black leather shoes.
-Uniforms with the A-B Tech Aviation logo must be purchased at Read’s Uniforms in Asheville, NC.
+First year students will wear blue shirts (captain shirt for Career Pilot students and button down "oxford" shirt for Aviation Management students) and navy blue pants.
+Second year students will wear white shirts (captain shirt for Career Pilot students and button down "oxford" shirt for Aviation Management students) and navy blue pants.
+Both Aviation Management and Career Pilot uniforms also include a black leather belt and black leather shoes.
+Uniforms include the A-B Tech Aviation logo and must be purchased at Read’s Uniforms in Asheville, NC.
 Students must purchase at least one (1) complete uniform appropriate to their year and pathway.
 Students are encouraged to purchase more than one uniform.
-Uniforms vary in price from approximately $150 (management uniform) to $225 (Career Pilot uniform).
+Uniforms vary in price from approximately $150 (Aviation Management uniform) to $225 (Career Pilot uniform).
 Additional uniforms can be purchased at a discounted cost.

-- Career Pilot students must obtain a student Pilot certificate/medical certificate.
+- Career Pilot students must obtain a Student Pilot Certificate/Medical Certificate.
 A list of local aviation medical examiners (AMEs) can be found at http://www.faa.gov/Pilots/amelocator/.
-The student Pilot certificate/medical certificate is not required prior to starting academic courses, but is required prior to starting flight training.
+The Student Pilot Certificate/Medical Certificate is not required prior to starting academic courses, but is required prior to starting flight training.
 The cost is approximately $100.
-Veterans utilizing their benefits for flight/academic courses must obtain a 2nd class medical prior to starting flight lessons.
+Veterans utilizing their benefits for flight/academic training must obtain a 2nd Class Medical Certificate prior to starting flight lessons.

-- Students seeking the Career Pilot option must complete their private Pilot flight training, and possess a current and valid FAA private Pilot certificate prior to being admitted into this pathway.
+- Students seeking the Career Pilot option must complete their private Pilot flight training, and possess a current and valid FAA Private Pilot certificate prior to being admitted into this pathway.
 Students aspiring to enter the Career Pilot pathway can still enter the Aviation program as Aviation Management students initially.
-Once the private Pilot certificate is obtained, the student may switch into the Career Pilot pathway.
-Students in this scenario can, and should, still perform regular flight lessons to progress through flight training for the private Pilot certificate.
+Once the Private Pilot certificate (license) is obtained, the student may switch into the Career Pilot pathway.
+Students in this scenario can, and should, still perform regular flight lessons to progress through flight training for the Private Pilot certificate.